sipb/homeworld/docs/deploy.md

  * Boot the ISO on the hardware
    - Select `Install`
-   - Enter the IP address for the server (18.181.0.253 on our test infrastructure)
+   - Enter the IP address for the server (18.4.60.150 on our test infrastructure)
    - Wait a while
    - Enter "manual" for the bootstrap token (so that your SSH keys will work)
  * Log into the server directly with your SSH keys
-   - For example, ``ssh root@egg-sandwich.mit.edu``.
+   - For example, ``ssh root@egg-sandwich.mit.edu true``.
 You might need to remove previous SSH host keys from known_hosts if you've set up the cluster before.
    - Verify the host keys based on the text printed before the login console

 ## Setting up ssh-agent